Comunidade Arnesto Penna Carneiro: History

 When Ernesto dies, Joana divides her lands among her descendants.
 Among Joana's descendant, only two stay on the land while Joana together the other descendants sold the land.
 One of the descendants stays there, and goes to live with his family in the house where his dad lived, resisting pressure from the nearby farmers who wanted to buy their lands.
 On that lands, he created his ten descendants, of what resist until nowadays and origined the quilombo Comunidade Arnesto Penna Carneiro.

 The quilombo Comunidade Arnesto Penna Carneiro, ocupppy nowadays an area of 1.25 hectares.
-The quilombo is surrounded by plantations of soja, wheat and rice, of property of Italian descendants families.
+The quilombo is surrounded by plantations of soya, wheat and rice, of property of Italian descendants families.
 There live 70 people, distributed for 13 houses, being all descendants of Ernesto Carneiro Penna.

 Comunidade Arnesto Penna Carneiro, nowadays, is known and acknowledge as "Negro Community" and as "Quilombo Community", for the more various extern agents, among them are Santa Maria City Hall, Santa Maria Negro Moviment, local press and by Cultural Foundation Palmares.
 Nevertheless, the denomination of "Quilombola Community Arnesto Penna Carneiro" arouse only in 2006 after someone give input to the process of recognition among the Cultural Foundation Palmares.
 However, this process was idealized, projected and developed by academics and professors of UNIFRA (Centro Universitário Franciscano), in 2004, through an extension project multidisciplinary.

 Whereas, however Comunidade Arnesto Penna Carneiro was constituted from a legate whose form of appropriation have been from private origin and after the slavery regime, through testament, its existence and persistence, for more than a century, enable its inhabitants to plead to Brazilian State: